jxl22000/Dance-Pose-Estimation/README.md

 Video1 should be the "cover" of the song, and the algorithm will try to clip the beginning portion of video1 so the music aligns with video2.

+--threshold: If the joint angle is above this threshold, the joint will highlight as red.
+If it is above half of this threshold, it will highlight as yellow.
+--mirror1: mirror the first video
+--mirror2: mirror the second video

+The output will be in a file called 'output.mp4' which shows the two videos side-by-side with the pose estimation on each person.

 # Future Improvements

 Occluded joints cause trouble and the camera's viewpoint may cause inaccuracies in joint angles.
 The algorithm can also only compress the first video.